Logan-Hammond/SDEV300/README.md

 ### About
 Showcase of work done in my software development SDEV 300 course.

-Made with Visual Studio Code and Amazon AWZ.
+Made with Visual Studio Code and AWS.
 These programs were made following project guidelines; source code may not accurately represent personal knowledge, skill, style, or philosophy.

 Feel free to leave comments, fork, or make a PR if you are inclined.
 Keep in mind however this is a not a tool, but rather a personal showcase of working knowledge.